puredrinkology/website/content/recipes/mudslinger/index.md

 ---
-title: "The Mudslinger Punch"
+title: "The Mudslinger Cocktail"
-fullname: "The Mudslinger Punch"
+fullname: "The Mudslinger Cocktail"
 shortname: "Mudslinger"
 author: "Pure Drinkology"
 description: "The Mudslinger is a highball cocktail, a refreshing mix of spirits, juices, and soda.
 Its origin is likely a Southern US invention, drawing inspiration from the region's love for sweet, easy-drinking drinks.
 The combination of Southern Comfort's whiskey base with citrus and cola is a classic example of this style. "